jmcguire/effortless_bootstrap_web_form_monkey_patch/README.md

 # Effortless Bootstrap Web/Form Monkey Patch

-Patch the old Form classes in web.py to create Bootstrap-compatible forms
+Bootstrap your old web/form.py forms!

+## Synopsis

 Just because web.py hasn't been updated since 2012 doesn't mean you have to settle for outdated HTML layouts.
 Scrap that 2001-era table-based form layout, and use this module to create shiny, new Bootstrap 4-alpha forms!

+Two ways to be happy:

+1. Patch the old form classes.
+2. Use our backwards-compatible form classes.

+Either way, *you won't have to change a bit of your program logic.* It's a just small change at the top of the program.

-## Example
+## How To Patch

 To update your old webforms, just import and use the `patch()` function.